COVID-19 and P.E.I. housing co-ops

 Restoring Safe Services

-Prince Edward Island entered Phase #4 on June 26, 2020, many businesses, organizations and government services reopened with extra safety precautions in place.
+Prince Edward Island introduced a Phased Approach to relaxing Public Health Restrictions.
+Many businesses, organizations and government services reopened with extra safety precautions in place.
 Those include:

 - Physical distancing being maintained with individuals who are not part of one’s household;